 In more recent times, the work of Professor Sir Magdi Yacoub and his team established Harefield as an international centre of excellence.
 Professor Yacoub became renowned for his innovative procedures and for his ability to master complicated techniques.
 In the face of a relatively new and pioneering science, he pushed beyond the medical boundaries and explored the unknown.
 The paediatric cardiac service at Harefield began with his appointment as a cardiothoracic surgeon in 1969.

-Professor Yacoub and his team, including Dr Rosemary Radley-Smith who is now a senior clinician at Harefield, captured the attention of the international medical community when they used human heart valves in the late 1960s with amazing success.
+Professor Yacoub and his team captured the attention of the international medical community when they used human heart valves in the late 1960s with amazing success.
 Previously, artificial valves had been used, but these were found to cause multiple problems.

 In 1976 a two-stage operation for anatomical correction for children of a complex condition known as ‘transposition of the great vessels’ - in which the aorta and pulmonary artery leave the wrong side of the heart - was pioneered at Harefield.
 Harefield surgeons started doing the operation in the first few weeks of the child’s life and were probably the first in the world to perform one successfully.
 In 1982 the first successful single-stage correction was performed on a neonate.

-In 1983, Professor Yacoub carried out the first heart/lung transplant worldwide and the following year he performed a heart transplant on a baby less than a month old.
+In 1983, Professor Yacoub carried out the first heart-lung transplant in Europe, and the following year he performed a heart transplant on a baby less than a month old.

 In May 1987, the first ‘Domino Procedure’ was performed.
 It was believed that transplanting both the heart and lungs together was more successful than transplanting lungs alone.
 But in cystic fibrosis patients whose lungs needed transplanting but whose hearts were healthy, this meant a healthy heart was removed - making it available for transplant.
 The Domino Procedure is the process whereby a patient in need of a heart transplant was lined up to receive this healthy heart.